rall/yelper/README.md

 To get around the Yelp API's CORS settings, this demo uses the Cordova "Advanced HTTP plugin"

-## An inartfully greated animated demo
+## An inartfully created animated demo

 ![demo](yelper-demo.gif)